-Florida shooting: How the attack happened
+Parkland shooting: How the attack unfolded

-A 19-year-old gunman has killed at least 17 people and injured many more after opening fire at a high school in Parkland, Florida.

-Nikolas Cruz, an expelled former student, was heavily armed when he began his Valentine's Day rampage.
-Here's what we know about what happened.
+The gunman arrived at Marjory Stoneman Douglas High School, carrying a rifle, ammunition cartridges and smoke grenades.

-Students and staff at Marjory Stoneman Douglas High School reported hearing "what sounded like gunfire" shortly before the end of the school day on Wednesday.
+Shots started ringing out at 14:21, shortly before the end of the school day.

-The gunman entered the school premises - about an hour north of Miami - and set off a fire alarm so people would begin leaving their classrooms.
+He set off a fire alarm so people would leave the classrooms and pour into the corridors.

-Many students thought it was a drill because a fire alarm practice had taken place earlier that day, but then heard the sound of shooting.
+Many students thought it was a drill because a fire alarm practice had taken place earlier that day, but then they heard the sound of shooting.

-"I heard about six gunshots and then some people started running," Student Jeiella Dodoo told CBS News.
+"I heard about six gunshots and then some people started running," Student Jeiella Dodoo told CBS News at the time.
 "And then everyone started running because we were like, 'If it's real, then just run.'"

-The gunman, firing multiple times at students and teachers, killed three people outside the school, before entering one of the school's teaching buildings and killing another 12, Broward County Sheriff Scott Israel said.
+He fired multiple times at students and teachers, and killed three people outside the school before entering one of the teaching buildings, where he killed 12 more, Broward County Sheriff Scott Israel said.
 Two others died of their injuries in local hospitals.

-Witnesses described how students hid under desks, in closets or barricaded doors as the shots rang out in the building, which houses 30 classrooms.
+Witnesses described how students hid anywhere they could as the shots rang out in the building, which houses 30 classrooms.

+Survivor Kyle Yeoward, then 16, said he and about 15 other students and a teacher hid in a storeroom for about two hours until police arrived.

+Police said the gunman had been carrying an AR-15 rifle, which he had bought legally, and several magazines of ammunition.

 Police arrive